Viktor Chernov: Early life and revolutionary beginnings

-Viktor Mikhailovich Chernov was born on 19 November 1873, in Kamyshin, Saratov Governorate, on the Volga River.
+Chernov was born on 19 November 1873, in Kamyshin, Saratov Governorate, on the Volga River.
 His father, Mikhail Chernov, was born into a peasant serf family but became a rural school teacher and later a district treasurer in the tsarist service, eventually attaining personal nobility and the title of Councillor of State.
 Chernov's grandfather had been a serf who gained his freedom.
 Chernov's mother died when he was an infant.
 He described his relationship with his stepmother as oppressive, leading him to find solace in the company of street children and fostering an empathy for the "humiliated and insulted".
 From his father, he claimed to have inherited a "plebeian outlook on life".

 In his adolescence, Chernov was deeply influenced by Russian literature, particularly the poet Nikolay Nekrasov, whose work he felt "breathed life into the 'people'".
 He immersed himself in the writings of authors like Alexander Herzen, Vissarion Belinsky, Nikolay Chernyshevsky, and Fyodor Dostoevsky.
 His political awakening occurred in the latter half of the 1880s, spurred by his elder brother, Vladimir, who introduced him to a political circle organized by a Tolstoian army officer.
 In 1890, Chernov was briefly taken into custody and questioned due to his political activities.
 Towards the end of his schooling in Saratov, he met the veteran Populist Mark Natanson, whom he described as a remarkable "organiser".
 To avoid further police attention, Chernov moved to Dorpat (now Tartu, Estonia) in autumn 1891 to continue his studies, where he formed an organizational circle and befriended Karl Parts, a member of the Estonian Constitutional Democratic Party.